stepanataccolade/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `cmd` specifies the command(s) is passed to the container.

+This setting maps to Cmd in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the COMMAND parameter to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+For more information about the Docker CMD parameter, go to <a href="https://docs.docker.com/reference/builder/#cmd" target="_blank">https://docs.docker.com/reference/builder/#cmd</a>.

 NOTE: Multiple commands provided on a single line are not parsed successfully.
 Splitting each command on separate lines will correctly create and pass the CMD array.

 For example, instead of using